Fishing Report For East Fork Lake, OH

 Current Report: Fair

 Bass fishing at East Fork Lake had earned a poor reputation in past years, so many locals report spending time fishing for other species.
-However, the lack of pressure has improved the bass fishing and the fishing should be good this year.
-Rocky points are always a good place to start.
-Squarebill crankbaits and jerkbaits are both catching a good number of bass.
-During times when the bass are finicky, a stick worm, rigged wacky style, has been getting a lot of bites.
+However, thanks to efforts by the Ohio DNR, and the lack of fishing pressure has improved the bass fishing, which should be good this year.

 Current Report: Fair To Good